TRACK Workshop: Portfolio Management in Product Development and Research

 This workshop is designed to provide an introduction to portfolio management in research and development.
 In it, the participants will learn about both the strategic and financial valuation of proposed projects – and multiple ways one might prioritize a list of projects.
 Key concepts such as product pipelines, product life cycles, and product horizons will be covered.
 Participants will learn the strengths and weaknesses of applying common metrics such as risk-adjusted net present value and internal rate of return.
 This workshop will also cover the importance of matching one’s portfolio process to the culture of decision making at one’s company.
 Participants will also learn scenario analysis and product roadmaps.

-The course will feature practical illustrations based on the real-world experiences of the instructor.
-The course will include hands-on break-out sessions that will give participants confidence in applying these concepts.
-Note that this course will not use (nor advocate for) any specific commercially available portfolio management software.
+The workshop will feature practical illustrations based on the real-world experiences of the instructor.
+The workshop will include hands-on break-out sessions that will give participants confidence in applying these concepts.
+Note that this workshop will not use (nor advocate for) any specific commercially available portfolio management software.
 Upon completion, participants will quickly be able to participate in and lead portfolio planning activities that will augment their technical and strategic work, thereby creating more value for their organizations.

 • Strategic basis for portfolio planning